-- of zero, two or six credit points value; - approved by the Board of Interdisciplinary Studies; and - available to all students according to the award course resolutions applicable to the award course in which they are enrolled.
+- of zero, two or six credit points value;

+- · approved by the relevant delegate; and

+- available to all students according to the award course resolutions applicable to the award course in which they are enrolled.

 periodic completion rate

 means the total credit points a student has successfully completed measured as a proportion of the total credit points attempted by the student within a teaching period.